Super Tokens are one of the 3 main primitives of the Superfluid Protocol. Here's a list of the super-powers that all Super Tokens enjoy:

 ERC777 - can "react" to certain events using callbacks (erc777.org)

-Batch capabilities - can do multiple things in a single transaction
+Batch call - can do multiple things in a single transaction

 Meta-transactions - allow for submitting transactions on behalf of another account